emintz/ArduinoLib/RTOSAid/examples/Blinky/README.md

 Instead of loading the CPU by running unnecessary `loop()` iterations, the loop waits for the longest allowable time, `0xFFFFFFFF` or 4,294,967,295 milliseconds, just shy of 50 days.

+## Using the Sketch

+If your ESP32 board does not provide a built-in LED, wire an LED to `BUILTIN_LED_PIN`.
+Attach the positive LED lead to the pin, and the negative lead to a 510 Ohm resister that is wired to ground.

+The sketch is configured to toggle pin 2.
+If you need to toggle another pin, change the `#define` of `BUILTIN_LED_PIN` to match.

+Compile and upload the sketch.